Program Overview

 Upper Elementary (Grades 3-5)

 The Life of a Leaf Students will be detectives, investigating the stories that leaves tell us about one of the many roles plants play in the ecosystem: as food!
 Explore how leaves provide energy and nutrients, from the tops of the trees to the depths of the forest floor, and how they transform through time.
+This lesson can be shaped to support energy cycling, decomposition, and/or life cycle learning goals.

 Water on the Move In this program, the local water cycle goes beyond evaporation and condensation to become local and significant as students participate in mini water investigations that illustrate the many pathways of water in the environment.
+Investigations can include a groundwater infiltration experiment, exploring leaf stomata and transpiration, sampling a groundwater well, and observing where water naturally flows and collects on the landscape along a walk through meadows, the forest, and concluding at the Wappinger Creek.

 Middle School (Grades 6-8)